-Fig. 11.
+Figure 11.
 SEM micrographs of mode I fracture surfaces of DCB specimens for: (a) GRE, (b) 15 wt% SSA-GRE, (c) GRE, (d) 15 wt% SSA-GRE.

 3.4.
 Effect of SSA contents on mode II interlaminar toughness

-Fig. 12 shows the representative load-displacement curves obtained by conducting ENF tests.
+Figure 12 shows the representative load-displacement curves obtained by conducting ENF tests.
 As can be seen in ﬁgure, the GRE and SSA-GRE composites show a linear load–displacement behavior up to the point of crack initiation, afterwards load suddenly decreased and caused the unstable crack propagation and fracture.
 This behavior is affected by the brittle nature of epoxy resin.
 Moreover, there is a plateau at the highest load.
-Therefore, the crack propagation was delayed by SSA particles [23, 29].
+Therefore, the crack propagation was delayed by SSA particles [23–29].